iamjroberts/iamjroberts.github.io/README.md

 ![AG-4500](/assets/4500-Ag-silo-1.png)

 ### Resonant, Multi-pass Cavity For Cavity Ring-down Spectroscopy No. US 11,346,780 B1
-The sensitivity of a CRDS system is directly realated to its effective optical path length
+The sensitivity of a CRDS system is directly related to its effective optical path length
 ![Multipass](/assets/Multipass.png)

 ### AG-30 (_2022_)
 Narrow-band tracking of 2 pertinent molecules such as methane and ethane gases, or silicate and coal dust (_typical application, leak detection, dust monitoring, CEA_)
 ![AG-30](/assets/ag15alpha1-silo-1.png)

-### Mobile Bio Safety Labratory
+### Mobile Bio Safety Laboratory
-Deisgned and built to meet Bio Saftey Labratory Level 3 requirements for breathe testing of Covid 19 patients during the height of the pandemic <br> Total Length 22ft, Plug-in or dual fuel generator power, 4G network, Wifi, Remote visual monitoring, Cool and Hot water with hands free sink
+Designed and built to meet Bio Safety Laboratory Level 3 requirements for breath testing of Covid 19 patients during the height of the pandemic <br> Total Length 22ft, insulated and heated, Plug-in or dual fuel generator power, 4G network, Wifi, Remote visual monitoring, Cool and Hot water with hands free sink
 ![Mobile Lab](/assets/Trailer Merge.png)

 ### AG-2000 (_2021_)